Understanding React Hooks: JavaScript Fundamentals

 Let's check this snippet I analyzed during one of my workshops.
 The aim was to

-passed in props when the component becomes visible in the
+log the id passed in props when the component becomes visible in the

-viewport, and this only once for the same id
+viewport, and this only once for the same id value.

-function Card() {const [wasSent, setWasSent] = React.useState(false);const cardRef = React.useRef<HTMLDivElement>(null);const options = {threshold: 0.9,};React.useEffect(() => {if (!cardRef.current) return;const onVisibilityChange = (entries) => {if (!entries[0].isIntersecting) return;if (wasSent) return;setWasSent(true);console.log(`Card ${id} is visible`);};// The IntersectionObserver is a browser API that triggers a callback// when elements become visible in the viewport.const observer = new IntersectionObserver(onVisibilityChange, options);observer.observe(cardRef.current);return () => observer.disconnect();}, []);return <div ref={cardRef}>Card</div>;}
+typescriptfunction Card() {const [wasSent, setWasSent] = React.useState(false);const cardRef = React.useRef<HTMLDivElement>(null);const options = {threshold: 0.9,};React.useEffect(() => {if (!cardRef.current) return;const onVisibilityChange = (entries) => {if (!entries[0].isIntersecting) return;if (wasSent) return;setWasSent(true);console.log(`Card ${id} is visible`);};// The IntersectionObserver is a browser API that triggers a callback// when elements become visible in the viewport.const observer = new IntersectionObserver(onVisibilityChange, options);observer.observe(cardRef.current);return () => observer.disconnect();}, []);return <div ref={cardRef}>Card</div>;}

 Let's do a summary.
-We have two nested closures: the onVisibilityChange
+We have two nested closures: the onVisibilityChange one

 and the effect function (the anonymous function).